SteelSeries/gamesense-sdk/doc/api/json-handlers-screen.md

 ## Example: A handler to display custom text

-The following example shows you how to bind an event handler that shows custom text that sent as context with the event data.
+The following example shows you how to bind an event handler that shows custom text that is sent as context with the event data.

 	{
 		"device-type": "screened",